phuijse/BLNNbook/activities/assignment_3_VAE-NF.md

 **Requirements:**

 - Use `torchvision.datasets.MNIST` to obtain the training and test data.
 Use digits 4 and 9 only (discard the others)
 - Propose an architecture for this dataset and implement a VAE with a mean-field posterior.
 This will be the base model.
-- Implement a more flexible posterior for VAE using conditional normalizing flows, consider a compositions based on planar flows and a neural spline flows (groups of two select only one flow).
+- Implement a more flexible posterior for VAE using conditional normalizing flows, consider compositions based on planar flows and neural spline flows (groups of two select only one flow).
 - Compare the models in terms of ELBO, KL and reconstruction error as a function of the number of latent variables (consider at least 2 and 10), type of transformation and the length of the flow (consider at least 1, 2 and 5).
 - Using a latent dimensionality of two, visualize the approximate posteriors and the generative space (see VAE lecture)
 - Discuss your results!

 **References**